Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-09.md

 ### Follow these steps

-Following these steps will make your easiest while also illustrating why your would want to make a library of code.
+Following these steps will make your easiest while also illustrating why you would want to make a library of code.

-- Make a simple project uses your chosen API.
+- **Make a simple project** that uses your chosen API.
 This should be a simple project, it can just be an HTML file with some JS.
-- Decouple the API code.
-Find the things that connect your project code with the API code.
+- **Decouple the API code.** Find the things that connect your project code with the API code.
 The code that handles the API should be able to take in any information that that it needs as parameters.
-- Move the API code into it's own file.
+- **Move the API code into it's own file.**

 Follow the tutorial here: https://www.youtube.com/playlist?list=PLoN_ejT35AEjGBv8nfv4GDszPvltjwmgL

 ### Stretch Challenges

 - Make an object that holds the configuration data for the API.
 Give the object methods that handle standard requests and or organize parameters that are passed to the API.
 - Organize and improve on the return data from your API.
 A JSON repsonse from an API might long and complex.
 Your code can read the response and return a more organized response.
 - Create a system built around the API.
 This could handle calling the API repeatedly over a time period for example.
 - Your code can handle errors more gracefully.

-## Working in steps

-Following these steps will help you complete this project.

 ### Deliverable